Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Good," Vemik growled happily. "‘Cuz you can’t even breathe unless I let you," he snarled, and started rolling his hips with as much slow strength as he could manage.
 "Now I’m gonna *play* with you, and you’re gonna *love* it."

 So he *did.* Vemik took his time and reveled in it.
-He left Ferd’s arms free because it was just play and not anything *too* mean, so could fight back for real if he was ever too scared…
+He left Ferd’s arms free because it was just play and not anything *too* mean, so could fight back for real if he was ever too scared...

 He didn’t, not really.
 Hands gripped hard everywhere, looking for weakness, fists pounded against Vemik’s back... nothing.
 He just played harder, too stone-bodied for Ferd’s strength to fight.
 Ferd knew his place, now.
 He was Vemik’s.
 His men and his *tribe* were Vemik’s too, in the same way that every Given-Man and everything that was his, also belonged to Yan.

 It was *good* to be strong.

-Some long while later, when things were starting to feel *really* good, when Vemik’s fierceness was up and he had Ferd flipped over, body defeated and smashed dizzy, just when he decided to crush Ferd even harder and make him his woman, claim the big Given-Man forever…
+Some long while later, when things were starting to feel *really* good, when Vemik’s fierceness was up and he had Ferd flipped over, body defeated and smashed dizzy, just when he decided to crush Ferd even harder and make him his woman, claim the big Given-Man forever...

 That was when Singer barged in and put a stop to their fun.

 "Get up, lazy men!
 You have places to be!
 And bring back a werne!"

-She at least spared them the embarrassment of announcing to everyone exactly what they were doing, but there was a mischievous twinkle in her eye that said she *really* wanted to…
+She at least spared them the embarrassment of announcing to everyone exactly what they were doing, but there was a mischievous twinkle in her eye that said she *really* wanted to...

 Vemik trilled, let go, and pulled Ferd up into a sitting hug, making sure they were still friends.
 He winced, sore all over... but put his tail around Vemik’s waist.
 Still friends.